barryclark/jekyll-now/_posts/2014-10-15-creating-data-with-post.markdown

 #### Introduction

-As I already explained in the previous article, every time a user completes a test and submits his results, a **log** is sent to the web service, including information about the user and the _status_ of the corresponding module coming from the eLearning app.
+As I already explained in my [previous article](http://www.miriamtocino.com/articles/symfony-web-service-retrieving-data-with-get/), every time a user completes a test and submits his results, a **log** is sent to the web service, including information about the user and the _status_ of the corresponding module coming from the eLearning app.

-This article shows how I did it to **submit and create the user's logs** using POST.
+This article shows how I did it to **submit and create the user's logs**.

-#### Building-up the Request
+#### Building-up the request

-We will start by building-up the request, which is sent from the client to the server.
+I will start by building-up the request, which is sent from the client to the server.
 As we are creating a new resource (in this case a new **log**), we will choose **POST** as the HTTP method.
-The POST request looks similar to the GET request shown in the [previous article](http://www.miriamtocino.com/articles/symfony-web-service-retrieving-data-with-get/), but with some additional fields.
+The POST request looks similar to the GET request shown in my [previous article](http://www.miriamtocino.com/articles/symfony-web-service-retrieving-data-with-get/), but with some additional fields.

-According to some HTTP rules, when you want to create a resource (in this case we will create a new **log**), you should send a POST request to its collection, which in this case turns out to be located under the URL **/webservice/{app_id}/logs**.
+According to some HTTP rules, when you want to create a resource (in this special case a new **log**), you should send a POST request to its collection, which in this case turns out to be located under the URI **/webservice/{app_id}/logs**.

-Additionally we will need to send the user data in the request body.
-We should always specify the format in which this data is sent (Content-Type).
-In this case we will be choosing **JSON-formatted** data.
+Additionally the user data needs to be sent in the request body.
+We should always specify the format in which this data is sent (in this case I will be choosing **JSON-formatted** data).

-Find below a complete list of the fields that need to be included in the request:
+Let's summarise all the fields to be included in the POST request:

 | Request Fields     | Value                                                   |
 |--------------------|---------------------------------------------------------|